ICAEW Chartered Accountant · UK M&A Advisory · London

 Months 4 to 12

-Preferred buyer selected, exclusivity agreed, due diligence managed end-to-end, heads of terms and final SPA negotiated, and legal completion coordinated with your solicitors.
+Preferred buyer selected, exclusivity agreed, due diligence managed end-to-end, heads of terms and the share purchase agreement (SPA) negotiated, and legal completion coordinated with your solicitors.
 We stay present through to cash in account.

 Book a Confidential Call